gil0mendes/Initium/docs/initium-protocol.md

 filesystem's UUID.
 There are others that do not, however for some it is possible to give a reasonably unique identifier based on other information.
 This section describes what a boot loader should give as a UUID for certain filesystems.
+These should follow the behaviour of the `libblkid` library.

 ### ISO9660

-The algorithm used to generate a UUID for ISO9660 filesystems originates from the libblkid library on Linux.
 If the filesystem has a modification date set, that is used, else the creation date is used, and formatted into the following:

     yyyy-mm-dd-hh-mm-ss-cc